stromseng/personalWebPage/README.md

 Hosted on https://magnus.stromseng.dev

+Now using Cloudflare DNS and Vercel hosting for a great developer experience.

 This repository contains the code for my personal web page.
 It's a monorepo divided into two main parts: the frontend and the studio.
 See [`/frontend`](/frontend) and [`/studio`](/studio) for more info.